Yagnamsetty-Bhargava-Vishnu/CodeClause_Random-Password-Generator/README.md

-A random password generator is a useful tool in Python that generates secure and unpredictable passwords.
-It is commonly used to enhance the security of user accounts by generating strong passwords that are resistant to brute-force attacks.

-In this code, the generate_password function takes an optional parameter length that specifies the desired length of the password.
-It uses the random.choice function to randomly select characters from a combination of ASCII letters, digits, and punctuation symbols.
-The string module provides constants like ascii_letters, digits, and punctuation which contain the respective characters.
-The join method is used to concatenate the randomly selected characters into a string.

-By default, the password generator generates an 8-character password.
-However, you can pass a different length as an argument to the generate_password function to generate passwords of varying lengths.
+# Random Password Generator

+This is a simple random password generator implemented in Python.
+It generates strong and secure passwords with random combinations of letters (uppercase and lowercase), digits, and special characters.

+## Features

+- Customizable Length: Specify the desired length of the password.
+- Secure and Random: Generates passwords with a random combination of characters.
+- Easy to Use: Run the program and get a password generated instantly.

+## Getting Started

+### Prerequisites

+To run the random password generator program, you need to have Python installed on your system.
+You can download Python from the official Python website: https://www.python.org/downloads/

+### Running the Program

+1. Clone the repository or download the source code files.

+2. Open VS Code/Pycharm and paste the copied code into it and run the program.